frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

 We don\'t know who\'s watching our back.
-We don\'t know how the Holy Spirit will move somebody to notice some little deed of virtue, or some kind gesture that we may perform with somebody else, might light a flame in their heart.
+We don\'t know how the Holy Spirit will move somebody to notice some little deed of virtue, or some kind gesture that we may perform with somebody else might light a flame in their heart.

-Mary, with the confidence that you inspire in us, may we ask you from the depths of our hearts, with the words of St. Bernard: "Lord Our God, who made so many of the saints a lamp which gives both light and heat to all men, grant us to walk with this brightness, a brightness of spirit, as children of light."
+Mary, with the confidence that you inspire in us, may we ask you from the depths of our hearts, with the words of \[the Opening Prayer for the Mass of\] St. Bernard: "Lord Our God, who made so many of the saints a lamp which gives both light and heat to all men, grant us to walk with this brightness of spirit, as children of light."

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I